Maryland Genealogical Society

 This page and a companion webpage on locating Maryland death certificates online are are among the Maryland genealogy research guidance highlighted on the MGS website.

-We’re excited to announce that all issues of the Maryland Genealogical Society Journal, from 2008 to the present, are now available online to MGS members!
-The Journal’s predecessor publication, the Maryland Genealogical Society Bulletin, already was online, which means that members can now access over 60 years of informative articles on Maryland families and genealogical records.
+All issues of the Maryland Genealogical Society Journal, from 2008 to the present, are available online to MGS members!
+The Journal’s predecessor publication, the Maryland Genealogical Society Bulletin, already was online, which means that members can access over 60 years of informative articles on Maryland families and genealogical records.

 To access the issues, sign in as a member and select “MGS Bulletin & Journal” from the dropdown menu under "Members Only" on the left navigation bar.
 To learn what articles appear in each issue, you can consult the Journal cumulative table of contents and the Bulletin cumulative table of contents.
 Cumulative indexes for all volumes also are available for review.